Siaaaaaa1/DIVA-GRPO/README.md

 ### 2. Generate Variants and Think Steps

-We provide a high-performance, multiprocessing script to call Azure OpenAI (or other LLMs) to generate the variants and reasoning steps.
+We provide a high-performance, multiprocessing script to call Azure OpenAI (or other LLMs like GPT-o3 or Qwen-Plus) to generate the variants and reasoning steps.

 First, export your API credentials: